pojntfx/multiplex/README.md

 $ go run .
 ```

 You can also open the project in [GNOME Builder](https://flathub.org/apps/org.gnome.Builder) and run it by clicking the play button in the header bar.
+Note that GNOME Builder doesn't automatically download the sources specified in [go.mod.json](./go.mod.json), so you need to either run `go mod vendor` manually or copy the contents of [go.mod.json](./go.mod.json) into the `.modules[] | select(.name == "multiplex") | .sources` field of [com.pojtinger.felicitas.Multiplex.json](./com.pojtinger.felicitas.Multiplex.json).

 ## License